porthd/timer/Documentation/ReadMe.md

   0,1,2,0,3,2,1' a public holiday would be shifted by three days (5th entry) if it falls on a Friday (5th day of the week).
   Technically, the mechanics work in the same way as `_fixed_`.
+- _fixedrelated_: The fourth Advent example shows that there are holidays that are celebrated on certain days of the week relative to a fixed date (the first day of Christmas in Advent).
+  With the numbers 1 = Monday to 7 = Sunday you define the day of the week in `arg.status` that must precede the fixed date of the target holiday.
+  In `arg.statusCount` you then define how many weeks before the day must take place.
+For example, the first Advent with `-4` is the fourth Sunday before Christmas.
+  In order to be able to define holiday specials such as the day of repentance and prayer - the Wednesday before the fifth Sunday before Christmas - you can specify in `arg.secDayCount` how many days the actual holiday is away from the calculated day.
+- _season_: This defines the four seasons, which are defined with 1=spring, 2=summer, 3=autumn and 4=winter via the `arg.status` attribute.
+- _seasonshifting_: Like _`season`_, this defines the four seasons, which are defined with 1=spring, 2=summer, 3=autumn and 4=winter via the `arg.status`
+  attribute.
+As with _fixedshifting_, the respective day of the week is also taken into account in the parameter `arg.statusCount` in order to enable a corresponding shift of the public holidays for corresponding days of the week.
+- _matariki_: Matariki is only intended for the Matariki holiday in New Zealand.
+  I haven't found an algorithm that can calculate this holiday in PHP.
+There is only one list for the next 30 years that I found from a (!) source on the Internet.
+This calculation routine has no parameters.
-- _easterly_: This keyword is only valid for a calculation form limited to the Gregorian or to the Julian calendar (`arg.calendar`).
-It determines a public holiday relative to Easter Sunday, which can be calculated using Gauss's Easter formula or the PHP function.
-In `arg.statusCount` the positive or negative number of days relative to Easter Sunday is given.
-If the number is missing or there is a `0`, then of course Easter Sunday itself is meant.
+- _easterly_: This keyword only applies to a form of calculation limited to the Gregorian or Julian calendar (`arg.calendar`).
+It determines a holiday relative to Easter Sunday, which can be calculated using Gauss's Easter formula or the PHP function.
+In `arg.statusCount` the positive or negative number of days relative to Easter Sunday is specified.
+If the number is missing or there is a '0' there, then of course it means Easter Sunday itself.
-- _weekdayly_: Here you calculate the i.th (`arg.statusCount`) day of the
+- _weekdayly_: Here you calculate the ith (`arg.statusCount`)
-  week (`arg.status`) within a month (`arg.month`) for a selected calendar (`arg.calendar`).
-The day of the week is characterized by a number, with 1 standing for Monday and 7 for Sunday.
-If there is a negative number in `arg.statusCount` then the position of the weekday is determined relative to the end of the month.
-There is no check as to whether the date is still in the month in question.
-If another value is specified in `arg.secDayCount`, then the day is determined relative to the calculated day of the week.
-This is required, for example, for the Geneva Day of Prayer in Switzerland, which is always celebrated on the Thursday after the first Sunday in September.
+  weekday (`arg.status`) within a month (`arg.month`) for a selected calendar (`arg.calendar`).
+The day of the week is characterized by a number, where 1 stands for Monday and 7 for Sunday.
+If there is a negative number in `arg.statusCount`, then the position of the day of the week is determined relative to the end of the month.
+There is no check whether the date is still in the month in question.
+If a value is specified in `arg.secDayCount`, then the day is determined relative to the calculated day of the week.
+This is needed, for example, for Geneva Prayer Day in Switzerland, which is always celebrated on the Thursday after the first Sunday in September.
-- _mooninmonth_: Some festivals have been transferred from one calendar system to another throughout the stories, such as the Vesakh festival.
+- _mooninmonth_: Some festivals have been transferred from one calendar system to another calendar system throughout history, as is the case with the festival of Vesakh.
-  Today the festival is celebrated in some countries on the first in other countries on the second full moon day in May.
-In general, for a selected calendar (`arg.calendar`), this means that the month is given as a number in the `arg.month` field.
+  Today the festival is celebrated in some countries on the first full moon day in May and in other countries possibly on the second full moon day.
+In general, this means for a selected calendar (`arg.calendar`) that the month is specified as a number in the `arg.month` field.
 The calendar is defined in `arg.calendar`.
 The phase of the moon is defined in `arg.status` with the encoding 0/new_moon = new moon, 1/first_quarter = waxing crescent, 2/full_moon = full moon and 3/last_quarter = waning (Islamic?) crescent.
-If a '1' is specified in `arg.statusCount` or if no specification is given, the first moon phase of the month is always used, even if there are two identical moon phases in the month.
+If a '1' is specified in `arg.statusCount` or if no information is specified, the first moon phase of the month is always used, even if there should be two identical moon phases in the month.
 Otherwise, the second moon phase is used if it exists in the same month.

 The methods are defined in such a way that a date is always determined.
 The calculation procedures always return a Gregorian date.